Saiyoran1/Saiyora/README.md

 - I am currently the only developer on this project.

 - The game is made with Unreal Engine 5.
-Most systems are coded in C++, with Blueprints being heavily used for animation, UI, AI, and content.
+Most underlying systems are coded in C++, with Blueprints being heavily used for animation, UI, AI, and content.

 - All art is placeholder.
 Almost every art asset is either a default UE5 asset, purchased from the Unreal marketplace, or downloaded from a free source such as Mixamo.
 Some UI elements and animations were created or modified by me.